Bad Influence (Curtis Hanson, 1990)

 The imbrication of these two generic codes constitutes a major facet of much latter-day narrative cinema: think of Tarantino, the Saw and Hostel series, the grim grittiness of so many superhero blockbusters, some of whose protagonists, after all, still wear bright rubber suits.
 I suppose you could say this convergence is unconsciously “symbolized” (or simply literalized) in the scene above.
 My intention is not at all to suggest that Bad Influence is the first such an example.
 Instead this scene draws me in because of how it simultaneously expresses these two approaches to cinematic genre in such clear juxtaposition.

-Part of our series The Last Place You Look.
+Part of our on-going video series, The Last Place You Look